 You can apply for a HC1 form online or collect from the College Nurse's waiting room, or from your GP surgery or dentist.

 Please familiarise yourself with the signs and symptoms of meningitis

 For information on health concerns, self-help and support organisations and local health services

 Physio Direct is a telephone self-referral service available to anyone registered with a Cambridge GP.
 If you have an acute or chronic joint or soft tissue problem ring 01223 446999 Monday-Friday 13.00-17.00.
 The physiotherapist will make a diagnosis and prescribe exercises over the phone (call usually takes 10-15 minutes).
 An appointment or follow up advice will be offered if necessary.
 Alternatively you can complete a self referral form available at your GP Surgery.

-iCaSH provide all aspects of sexual health, including contraception, Sexually Transmitted Infections (STI) testing and treatment and genito-urinary medicine (GUM), If you are sexually active it is a good idea to have regular sexual health checks.
+iCaSH; Integrated Contraception & Sexual Health services, provide all aspects of sexual health, including contraception, Sexually Transmitted Infections (STI) testing and treatment and genito-urinary medicine (GUM), All iCaSH services are self-referral, which means that a GP referral letter is not necessary.

 351 Mill Road

 Free condoms, dental dams, lubrication and sexual health information are available from the College Nurse's waiting room, O4 Memorial Court.
 Information includes the Family Planning Association leaflets' on sexually transmitted infections.